Contrasting Ontrak (OTRK) & Its Rivals

-Ontrak (NASDAQ: OTRK) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Ontrak to related companies based on the strength of its dividends, valuation, analyst recommendations, earnings, institutional ownership, risk and profitability.
+Ontrak (NASDAQ: OTRK) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Ontrak to related businesses based on the strength of its dividends, analyst recommendations, earnings, institutional ownership, profitability, risk and valuation.

-This table compares Ontrak and its peers’ net margins, return on equity and return on assets.

-Ontrak has a beta of 2.35, suggesting that its share price is 135% more volatile than the S&P 500.
-Comparatively, Ontrak’s peers have a beta of 7.02, suggesting that their average share price is 602% more volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current recommendations for Ontrak and its peers, as provided by MarketBeat.
+This is a summary of current ratings and target prices for Ontrak and its competitors, as provided by MarketBeat.

 |Sell Ratings